Gota7/GotaGuide/ProgrammingLanguage/creatingToylet.md

 * Variables that are structs or properties of structs can be used in expressions of any kind.

 ### Test Bench
+Not nearly as much practice code this time, this is the home stretch!

 ```cs
 struct NameTag {
     number id = 0 * 10;